Blue Social Media Website Color Systems

 How to Use Blue as a Marketing Tool

 As a marketing tool, blue follows a pattern designed to attract customers.
 This pattern can be traced in three steps:

-Portray safety and reliability.
 With the primary color of a website being blue, the website is thus designed to whisper to the customer, “Look how reliable I am.
-I am safe, as well as both light-hearted and professional.
+I am safe as well as both light-hearted and professional.
 I am comfortable.
 Look at me.”

 Now that the color has done what it was designed to do, it can now take a few steps back to allow the reader to become completely enveloped in the information they are receiving.

 How often do you pay attention to the blue borders of your Facebook window or the sidebars of Microsoft Office?
 Exactly.

 What do you want your website to portray?
 Natural, comfortable, and reliable elements are all portrayed in the color blue.

 As mentioned above, when it comes to using blue as a marketing tool, you want the blue on your website to disappear into the background.
 A dominant blue homepage can look awesome, but you don't want to use it on every page.